wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 -rwxrwxrwx+ 1 wdlin R418 37492552 Sep 21 14:41 treatment_rep9.merged.bam
 ```

-## 2. Visualization of read alignments and the gudided assembly
+## 2. Visualization of read alignments and the genome

 **This is an optional step**.